 To encourage timely registration, those who register early will receive a discounted fee, so make sure to register early!
 Preferred dates and time are awarded to applicants who submit complete applications on a first-come, first-served basis.
 However, we reserve the right to schedule events in order to avoid overlapping events with similar or competing topics.

-Our overall strategy is to spread out topics throughout the week in order to create a rich experience for our attendees.
+Our overall strategy is to spread out topics and events throughout the week in order to create a rich experience for our attendees.
 For example, if multiple sewing events are scheduled on a specific night, we may spread them across several days so that interested attendees can go to all of them, rather than have to choose one.
+Early Bird Registration ends September 3oth, 2019

 As a volunteer based organization, we rely on registration fees, sponsorship, donations and the goodness of others to produce DFW.
 The fees allow us to cover the cost of having an administrative team, PR, and additional support as needed.
+If your application is not approved, you will receive a 100% refund.
 Thank you for your support!

 If you’re interested in becoming an official sponsor of (DE-FI), please follow this link to our sponsorship packet and send an email to email@example.com